jarm111/aws-cdk-demo/docs/aws-cdk-introduction.md

 - delay of new features getting into CDK
 - new tech: lack of examples, tutorials and documentation
 - not everyone working with infrastructure might be familiar enough with code
+- apparently it's not guaranteed that same Cloudformation template will be generated across CDK versions and user accounts, which might lead to problems

 ## Useful resources